 • Training or educational courses

-• GST and other taxes/credits reimbursed to applicant
+• GST and other taxes/credits reimbursed to the applicant

 • Wells